F4l13n5n0w/PowerSharpLoader/README.md

 https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell

-## A golang version AMSI bypass using direct syscalls (improved and much more chance to be success)
+## A golang version AMSI bypass using direct syscalls (improved and much more chance to be successful)
 https://github.com/timwhitez/Doge-AMSI-patch//

 A compiled version `dogeamsi.exe` is included in this repo for convinence.